lake-wg/authz/draft-selander-ace-ake-authz.md

 * between authenticator and authorization server (W), and
 * between device and authorization server mediated by the authenticator.

-The content of the EDHOC messages which are actively reused by LAKE are highlightet with brackets in the figure below ({{fig-protocol}}).
+The content of the EDHOC {{I-D.selander-lake-edhoc}} messages which are actively reused by LAKE are highlighted with brackets in the figure below ({{fig-protocol}}).
 These content include:

 * G_X: the x-coordinate of the ephemeral public Diffie-Hellman key of party U
 * ID_CRED_V: data enabling the party U to obtail the credentials containing the public authentication key of V